simonmichael/hledger_site/src/1.34/hledger.md

 #### Secondary dates

-A secondary date is written after the primary date, following an equals sign.
+A secondary date is written after the primary date, following an equals
+sign: `DATE1=DATE2`.
 If the year is omitted, the primary date\'s year is assumed.
-When running reports, the primary (left) date is used by default, but with the `--date2` flag (or `--aux-date` or `--effective`), the secondary (right) date will be used instead.
+When running reports, the primary (left side) date is used by default, but with the `--date2` flag (`--aux-date` or`--effective` also work, for Ledger users), the secondary (right side) date will be used instead.

-The meaning of secondary dates is up to you, but it\'s best to follow a consistent rule.
-Eg \"primary = the bank\'s clearing date, secondary = date the transaction was initiated, if different\".
+The meaning of secondary dates is up to you.
+Eg it could be \"primary is the bank\'s clearing date, secondary is the date the transaction was initiated, if different\".

+In practice, this feature usually adds confusion:

+-   You have to remember the primary and secondary dates\' meaning, and follow that consistently.
-Downsides: makes your financial data more complicated, less portable, and less trustworthy in an audit.
-Keeping the meaning of the two dates consistent requires discipline, and you have to remember which reporting mode is appropriate for a given report.
-[Posting dates](#posting-dates) are simpler and better.
+-   It splits your bookkeeping into two modes, and you have to remember which mode is appropriate for a given report.
+-   Usually your balance assertions will work with only one of these modes.
+-   It makes your financial data more complicated, less portable, and less clear in an audit.
+-   It interacts with every feature, creating an ongoing cost for implementors.
+-   It distracts new users and supporters.
+-   [Posting dates](#posting-dates) are simpler and work better.

+So secondary dates are officially deprecated in hledger, remaining only as a Ledger compatibility aid; we recommend using posting dates instead.

 #### Star comments